Eben60/Unitful.jl/docs/src/defaultunits.md

 Unitful.°F
 ```

 The degree Fahrenheit, a US customary unit of temperature, defined such that 0 °F = 459.67 Ra.

-Dimension: `Unitful.𝚯`.

-See also: `Unitful.Ra`.

 ### Time